angryziber/picasa-gallery/Iran.md

 You can still get a full US visa, which I already have without any problems.
 Apart from that, architecture, cultural legacy and landscapes are really worth the trip.

+As a side note - try to avoid Nowruz, Iranian New Year held in the end of March, as Iranians have holidays for two weeks following it.
+All the popular sights get very crowded, some interesting ones are closed, traffic gets more dangerous and you have to make thousands of selfies with locals who don't see foreigners too often.

 As usual, the rest of the story is in the comments below.